Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 ![wqu2](img/wqu_after.png)

 In this case, we connect the roots of the sets that 7 and 2 belong to respectively, with the smaller set's root becoming the child of the larger set's root.
-With weighted quick union, we update two values in the array - the smaller root's parent becomes the root of the larger set and the larger root's value is updated accordingly with a new size.
+With weighted quick union, we update two values in the array:
+- the smaller root's parent becomes the root of the larger set
+- the larger root's value is updated accordingly with a new size

 ### Path Compression